deepchecks/deepchecks/README.md

 If mismatches were detected.

 ### Running a Suite
-Let's take for example the iris dataset:
+Let's take the "iris" dataset as an example:
 ```python
 import pandas as pd
 from sklearn.datasets import load_iris